botialab/bioentititesinnlp/README.md

 It is worth mentioning that this experiments are made under an unified framework called Nextlow.
 This provide a clear pipeline to divide de experiment in independent processes that comunicate with channels.
 The tool makes the experiemnts portable, reproducible and easy to follow.

+The process also uses an ontology as its main source of information.
+The project tries to link the symbolic world of ontology with the neural network world.
+This is a biological ontology that contains related terms and singlecell projects.

 ## Initial Set-Up

 Even if the project is meant to be portable, it needs some programs to run the workflow.